grimmpp/home-assistant-eltako/docs/gateways/readme.md

 * Use FAM-USB for operations with Home Assistant.
 FAM-USB is a must for decentralized actuators.
 If your setup only have actuators mounted on the RS485 bus FGW14-USB is a good choice. <br />
 * Use FAM14 to [generate Home Assistant configuration](../../eltakodevice_discovery/readme.md).

 ### Limitations
 Currently all gateways are limited to control 128 devices.
 It is wished to support more than one gateway in parallel and then you could operate as many devices as you like.

+### Recoomendation
+Use both FGW14-USB to managed bus internal commands and FAM-USB to managed decentralized actuators.
+Eltako Integration is about to be prepased so that you can bring both areas together in Home Assistant.

 ## Types of gateways